DPS Officer Responsibilities

-- Writes annual DPS report for the AAS.
+- Write annual DPS report for the AAS.

-- Invites participants and organizes the structure of NASAagency night held in conjunction with the annual meeting.
+- Invite participants and organizes the structure of NASAagency night held in conjunction with the annual meeting.

 - Responsible for making prize notifications, and awards DPS prizes at the annual meeting.

-- Serves as the DPS contact for persons or groups coming forward as hosts of future annual meetings.
+- Serve as the DPS contact for persons or groups coming forward as hosts of future annual meetings.

 - Oversight of the meeting for which you are Chair.
 This means interacting regularly with the LOC and the AAS.
 Contract negotiation for meeting venues are conducted by the AAS office, with the DPS chair serving as the principal DPS contact for this process.
 The chair coordinates all budgetary decisions between the LOC and the AAS meeting staff, with consultation with the committee as necessary.
 The registration rate is decided at the May meeting.

-- Maintains frequent contact with the Secretary and Treasurer on the ongoing activities of the operation of the Division.
+- Maintain frequent contact with the Secretary and Treasurer on the ongoing activities of the operation of the Division.